 Three Tiny Helpless Kittens

-We have taken in three tiny little kittens from a veterinary practice in Maidstone.
+At the end of May 2025, we accepted three tiny little kittens into our care from a veterinary practice in Maidstone.

 She went to the address and spoke with a number of residents, only to find that there was no building site, no house under construction, and of course no recently pregnant cat.
 With the realisation that all of the details they had been given were untrue, it was fairly clear that these poor little kittens had been removed from their mother and dumped at the vets.

-This is an extremely cruel thing to do, not least because little kittens need their mother, but their mother also needs them, and she would be distressed and confused.
-However, given the sad and desperate situation we have of course taken them in.
+This was an extremely cruel thing to do, not least because little kittens need their mother, but their mother also needs them, and she would be distressed and confused.
+However, given the sad and desperate situation we did of course take them in.

 Hand rearing newborn kittens is not an easy process, and requires essential round the clock 24 hour care and attention.
 It isn’t just a matter of feeding, but toileting and cleaning - which at this stage of life they can’t do for themselves - must be done regularly too.
-Of the three, one of them is extremely thin and weak, and we are very worried that despite our care and attention, he may not survive.
-The other two babies are stronger and taking their feed well.
+Of the three, one of them was extremely thin and weak, and we were very worried that despite our care and attention, he may not survive.
+The other two babies were stronger and taking their feed well.

 This is a prime example of people being irresponsible and neglecting the cat in their care.
 The mother of these kittens should have been spayed, and even when finances are tight, there are rescues and organisations that can help.
 The sad truth is that she will once again come into season, and become pregnant again and again in a repeated cycle, reminiscent of the ignorance of a bygone age – something that in today’s enlightened times is completely unnecessary.

-We are however concentrating on the immediate issue of these three poor little motherless kittens.
-We will update this post with their progress as they grow.
+Our concentration was of course on the immediate issue of these three poor little motherless kittens.
+We will update this post with their progress.